Corporate tax measures

 The current maximum NID rates, which have been decreased to 3% for large enterprises and 3.5% for small and medium sized enterprises by the Law of 28 December 2011, remain intact.

-However, in order to align the NID rate with the most recent evolutions of the 10-year government bond rate, the NID rate will be calculated based on the average 10-year government bond rate of the third quarter of the penultimate year prior to the tax year.
+However, in order to align the NID rate with the most recent evolutions of the 10-year government bond rate, the NID rate is now calculated based on the average 10-year government bond rate of the third quarter of the penultimate year prior to the tax year.

-This new reference rate would apply as of tax year 2014 (based on said 10-year government bond rate for July, August and September 2012), resulting in a lower effective NID rate of 2.742% for large enterprises and of 3.242% for small and medium sized enterprises for tax year 2014.
-Changes to the financial year’s closing date as of 21 November 2012 will not be opposable towards the tax authorities.
+This new reference rate applies as of tax year 2014 (based on said 10-year government bond rate for July, August and September 2012), resulting in a lower effective NID rate of 2.742% for large enterprises and of 3.242% for small and medium sized enterprises for tax year 2014.
+Changes to the financial year’s closing date as of 21 November 2012 are not opposable towards the tax authorities.

 In the bill’s explanatory memorandum, a distinction is made depending on the nature of expenses and possibility to still tax fringe benefits in the hands of the beneficiaries: